 - have referrals accompanied by all relevant investigations and specialist reports.

-For futher information regarding categorisation of pain clinics, refer to the Persistent pain clinical prioritisation criteria, or contact your local PPMS.
+For further information regarding categorisation of pain clinics, refer to the Persistent pain clinical prioritisation criteria, or contact your local PPMS.

 The discharge planning and communication guide (PDF 309 kB) was developed to assist persistent pain management services streamline discharge planning and communication processes with general practitioners and other primary care providers.